hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 Summarizing everything: IMHO, it's better not show any partial counts, since more often than not, the user will want to see the full counts.

+## GitHub setup

+The following is needed:

+1. Dependabot configuration, together with automatically merging PRs that perform minor upgrades.
+2. PR checks (tests, linters).
+3. Automatic releases (following a tag push, for example).